Assistant Superintendent for Instruction

 607-257-1551, ext.
 2042

 Special Education School Improvement Specialists (SESIS) work in collaboration with regional specialists and school-based teams utilizing the Quality Improvement Process (QIP) to analyze data, review district practices, prioritize needs and support districts through professional development in the target areas of literacy, positive behavioral supports and special education delivery for students with disabilities.
 SESIS work with targeted districts within the Tompkins-Seneca-Tioga BOCES region as identified by NYSED or through the regional planning process.
 Visit the SESIS home page for more information.

 Youth Development Coordinator

 607-257-1551, ext.
 1015

 As Youth Development Coordinator, I lead and assist a team of Youth Development Services Specialists as we work toward increasing the achievement and connectedness of all students by addressing needs related to social-emotional wellness.
 I provide professional development, trainings, classroom presentations and technical support to school staff, parents and students on topics related to the Dignity Act, creating a caring school climate and social-emotional wellness.
-For more information, please visit my website by clicking here!
+For more information, please visit my website!

 Youth Development Service Specialist

 607-257-1551, ext.
 1020